fluentlabs-xyz/fluent-builder/README.md

 ## CLI Usage

-The `fluent-compiler` binary is the primary way to interact with the toolkit.
+The `fluent-builder` binary is the primary way to interact with the toolkit.

 ### `compile`